archibell/SpaceX/README.md

 # SpaceX
-- This repo contains anticipated Network Automation exercises and my solutions.
+- This repo contains anticipated Network Automation problems and my solutions.
 - See .py files for exercise descriptions and solutions.